dissoc/cloboss/docs/guides/wildfly.md

 Pass it `-h` to see what options it supports.
 The main one you'll use is `-c` which refers to one of its config files beneath `standalone/configuration`.
-The default config doesn't include HornetQ, for example, so to use `immutant.messaging`, you'll need to start WildFly as follows:
+The default config doesn't include HornetQ, for example, so to use `cloboss.messaging`, you'll need to start WildFly as follows:

     $ wildfly-9.0.2.Final/bin/standalone.sh -c standalone-full.xml